 Why Study A level Business Studies?

 At Rochester Independent College Business Studies is a fast growing real world A level with students increasingly looking to study Business related courses at university.
-RIC's Business Studies teacher Neal Layton explains why it's far from being a soft subject:
+RIC explains why it's far from being a soft subject:

 Have you ever heard a student say; “I don’t know why we do that in class as I’m never going to use it when I leave here?”
-Well, one thing I can guarantee is that it will never be the case in a Business lesson, its business that makes the world go around!!
+Well, one thing WE can guarantee is that it will never be the case in a Business lesson, its business that makes the world go around!

 So, if you want the easy A-Level don’t come to Business as I can promise you’ll be challenged, questioned and be expected to state your own views and be able to justify your actions and decisions within real-life business scenarios.